NormAd: A Framework for Measuring the Cultural Adaptability of Large Language Models: Introduction

 \section{Introduction}

-Large language models (LLMs) have become globally widespread, engaging millions of users from diverse contexts and cultures.
+Large language models (LLMs) have become globally widespread, engaging millions of users from diverse contexts and cultures \cite{kasneci2023chatgpt, yuan2022wordcraft}.
 However, studies consistently highlight cultural biases in LLM outputs,\footnote{We maintain that LLMs do not inherently possess human values; however, their outputs may display knowledge and an ability to reason with certain values over others.} particularly concerning the representation of various demographics \citep{stochasticparrot}, human values, and cultures \citep{Masoud2023CulturalAI}.
-For LLMs to be inclusive and effective across diverse and evolving cultures at scale, the model outputs must embody pluralistic values and adapt to users' cultural nuances \citep{benkler2023assessing, rao-etal-2023-ethical}.
-Failure to do so may lead disproportionate quality of service, cultural alienation, and a perceived lack of empathy \citep{wenzel2024designing, lissak2024colorful}.
-Prior research has primarily scrutinized language models for their knowledge (or lack thereof) of embedded sociocultural norms \citep{dwivedi2023eticor, alkhamissi2024investigating}, or has finetuned LLMs towards certain attributes \citep{li2024culturellm}.
-However, tailoring a model to specific norms could inadvertently marginalize other norms and communities \citep{ryan2024unintended}.
+To be inclusive and effective across evolving cultures, LLM outputs must embody pluralistic values and adapt to users' cultural nuances \citep{benkler2023assessing, rao-etal-2023-ethical}; otherwise, there is a risk of providing disproportionate quality of service and fostering cultural alienation \citep{wenzel2024designing, lissak2024colorful, ryan2024unintended}.

-True \textit{multiculturalism} requires models to be flexible and adjust to evolving societal and cultural norms.
-For instance, \citet{molinsky2007cross} highlight the benefit of cultural `code-switching' amongst humans, adapting to different norms despite being geared to a specific set of cultural attributes.
-Similarly, LLMs should adapt to diverse cultural norms due to their widespread usage, ensuring relevant and respectful outputs across different cultural contexts.
-However, prior work does not measure current LLMs' ability to adhere to such statements -- As observed in Figure \ref{fig:introfig}, while current language models adeptly gauge the social acceptability of `eating with your left hand', they struggle to align varying degrees of the same norm to user-specific realistic scenarios.

-To bridge this gap, we introduce \datasetName, a new benchmark designed to evaluate the \textit{cultural adaptability} of LLMs.
-Grounded in the rich multicultural norms from Cultural Atlas \citep{culturalatlas}, we constructed 2.6k stories that operationalize cultural norms from 75 countries to describe everyday scenarios.
-We filter these norms into fine-grained \ruleOfThumb, abstracted \vvalue paradigms, and \country name, as shown in Figure \ref{fig:introfig}.
-Each story in our benchmark includes QA pairs for assessing normative social acceptability under these different cultural contexts.
-These questions, along with varying degrees of cultural contextualization, enable us to evaluate different degrees of adherence in LLMs.